thechenlab/slide-seq_spatial_analysis/README.md

 1. NMFreg.ipynb: Initial analysis of slide-seq data.
 Assigns beads to clusters using non-negative matrix factorization.
 Saves normalized data and cluster assignments to .csv files to be used in other methods.
 2. data_visualization folder: Contains .ipynb notebooks to visualize kidney puck data.
+3. PermutationTest_Expression.ipynb: Method to test if a gene is being expressed non-randomly within a given region or cell type.
+4. PermutationTest_Expression_kstest.ipynb: Method to test if a gene is being expressed non-randomly within a given region or cell type.
+This is the same as PermutationTest_Expression.ipynb except that p-value and effect size are calculated using a Kolmogorov–Smirnov test.